KosukeHamazaki/RAINBOW/README.md

 By utilizing these functions, you can estimate the genomic heritability and perform genomic prediction (`GP`).

-Finally, `RAINBOW` offers other useful functions.
+Finally, `RAINBOWR` offers other useful functions.

 - `qq` and `manhattan` function to draw Q-Q plot and Manhattan plot
 - `modify.data` function to match phenotype and marker genotype data